Factbox: Contenders, picks for key jobs in Trump's administration

 * Nikki Haley, Republican South Carolina governor (subject to Senate confirmation)

 * Elaine Chao, former labor secretary and deputy transportation secretary under Republican Presidents George W. Bush and George H.W.
-Bush, respectively (subject to Senate confirmation).
+Bush, respectively.
 Chao is married to Senate Majority Leader Mitch McConnell